americanexpress/one-app/docs/api/modules/App-Configuration.md

 workers on browser clients, We can use the escape hatch worker by setting `escapeHatch` to true.

-While in normal circumstances we would normally want to use the standard `serviceWorker`, `recoveryMode` and `escapeHatch` are there to help the origin that `one-app` is deployed on;
+While in normal circumstances we would want to use the standard `serviceWorker`, `recoveryMode` and `escapeHatch` are there to help the origin that `one-app` is deployed on;
 to safely transition their service worker installation on existing clients that have them.
 If we have a healthy service worker in place and simply want to start removing our service worker for any